hcmora/log-regression-exercises/README.md

-# titanic-log-regression
+# logistic-regressions
-Logistic Regression applied to the Titanic database used in Pierian Data's Data Science course
+Logistic Regressions applied to different databases and exercises.